 Why does a novel from 1939 about a migrant family in search of work during the Great Depression still resonate with readers in the 21st century?
 The answer is simple: look around.
 After the recession of 2008, this story maintains its relevance, especially with many students whose parents lost their jobs and/or careers as a result of the 2008 crash.
 The universal themes of the pursuit of the American Dream, perseverance, and the struggle against injustice, are still found in many aspects of American life today.
 As a result, The Grapes of Wrath has been hailed as one of the defining novels of American literature.

 Let's all work together for our own thing-- all farm our own lan'!

 WE WANT FAIR WAGES!

-The locals feel threatened by the sudden wave of migrants coming into their communities.
-When the Joads leave the Hooverville camp, they are confronted by an angry crowd of men who swarm the truck.
-The men force the Joads to turn around, telling them, “We ain't gonna have no goddamn Okies in this town.”
+The locals feel threatened by the wave of migrants coming into their communities.
+When the Joads leave Hooverville, they are confronted by an angry crowd of men who swarm the truck.
+The Joads are forced to turn around, saying, “We ain't gonna have no goddamn Okies in this town.”

-Tommy doesn’t feel particularly bad about the murder he committed, because it was done in self-defense.
-However, he doesn’t really feel like he fits in, either.
-His family has been uprooted, and now they’ve arrived in another part of the country where there is no work or opportunities for them.
-He wishes that he could do more to help his family.
-Tommy finally finds his calling after Casy’s death, but it takes him a lot of internal struggling to arrive at this conclusion.
+Tommy doesn’t feel like he fits in.
+His family has been uprooted, and is in a part of the country with no work or opportunities.
+He wishes he could do more to help his family.
+Tommy finds his calling after Casey’s death, but it takes a lot of internal struggling to arrive at this conclusion.

-Tommy Joad decides to stand up for the migrant workers, even in the face of the wealthy farmers who are actively working to take advantage of them.
-The communities of California try to control this influx of migrant workers by calling those who demand fair wages, “communists”.
-In reality, they are just trying to call attention to the criminal practices of the wealthy farmers, and fight for a wage that will support their families.
+Tommy stands up for migrant workers, even in the face of the wealthy farmers taking advantage of them.
+The communities try to control this influx of migrant workers by calling those who demand fair wages “communists”.
+In reality, they are calling attention to the criminal practices of wealthy farmers, and fighting for a wage that will support their families.